mkdoc/mkcli/README.md

 The section ends when the next level one heading is encountered or the end of the file is reached.

 ### Compiling Programs

-This bit is easy, the hard work is done writing the markdown definition.

 To compile the markdown document to a JSON program descriptor run: